milesjb312/CrystalDex/README.md

         - Requesting information about the well and subwell currently focused.
         - Allowing the user to size the crystal using a click-and-drag sizing tool.
         - Automatically saving the image with a conserved naming system and putting the information into a virtual tray along with a link to the picture.
-        - Uploading the entire workbook and all images into Box.
+        - Uploading the entire workbook and all images into the server and (optionally) into Box.
     2) Generates a Crystal Sendoff sheet during the Harvesting step by:
         - Referencing the internal database containing all conditions, either commercial or optimized and automatically filling out the Crystal Sendoff sheet with all pertinent data, including crystal size and any notes.

 If you're wondering about the purposes behind the existence of certain folders/files, here's the reason for each:
 - Crystal_Pictures folder: holds all the crystal pictures and is searched by CrystalDex each time it tries to upload to Box.
-It is/should be fully mirrored into Box each time CrystalDex tries to upload to Box.
+It is/should be fully mirrored into Box each time CrystalDex tries to upload to Box.0
 - Crystal_Screens.json: holds all the information about which conditions apply to which crystal screens/optimization screens and is searched by CrystalDex whenever a Crystal_Sendoff_Sheet is updated.
 - Crystal_Sendoff_Sheet.xlsx: holds information about the current set of crystals to be sent to an X-Ray source.
 It is updated when users are harvesting crystals and searched whenever CrystalDex uploads to Box.
 - crystaldex_icon.ico: the icon for the app.